- Financial Assistance

 - The cost of books ordered by the College / Year 7 bag / Sixth Form sundries will be deducted from this additional financial assistance.

 - Where a student is not already receiving financial assistance towards fees, they will be required to complete the Financial Assistance Application form and attach the relevant Tax Assessment.
-Additional Financial Assistance is normally only applicable to households whose income is lower than £62,400.
+Additional Financial Assistance is normally only applicable to households whose income is lower than the threshold for assistance towards the fees.

 To apply, complete and return the Additional Assistance form to the contact below.